mehulagg/gitlab/doc/user/permissions.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Permissions
+# Permissions and roles

-Users have different abilities depending on the access level they have in a particular group or project.
-If a user is both in a project's group and the project itself, the highest permission level is used.
+Users have different abilities depending on the role they have in a particular group or project.
+If a user is both in a project's group and the project itself, the highest role is used.

 On public and internal projects, the Guest role is not enforced.
 All users can: